MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-B-Rules-Practice/part-1105-Procedures-Implementation-Environmental-Laws/section-1105.7.md

 (11) Any other agencies that have been consulted in preparing the report.

-For information regarding the names and addresses of the agencies to be contacted, interested parties may contact SEA at the address and telephone number indicated in § 1105.3.
+For information regarding the names and addresses of the agencies to be contacted, interested parties may contact the Board's Office of Environmental Analysis.

 (c) *Certification.* In its Environmental Report, the applicant must certify that it has sent copies of the Environmental Report to the agencies listed and within the time period specified in paragraph (b) of this section and that it has consulted with all appropriate agencies in preparing the report.
 These consultations should be made far enough in advance to afford those agencies a reasonable opportunity to provide meaningful input.
 Finally, in every abandonment exemption case, applicant shall certify that it has published in a newspaper of general circulation in each county through which the line passes a notice that alerts the public to the proposed abandonment, to available reuse alternatives, and to how it may participate in the STB proceeding.